kmitofficial/VisualAidForVisuallyImpaired-G36-PS24/README.md

    Note: These rules are set to expire on July 18, 2024.
 Make sure to update them before that date.

+### Setup the flask server

+1. Run the image_model.py and let the flask server go live

 ### Running the App

 1. Start an Android emulator or connect a physical device.